Anonymous

 Amend(0)

-If you are a startup e-commerce company, then your focus should be on the measurement of ratios related to warehouse and inventory management.
-Please do not forget that when Big Bazaar started, they just relied on bringing economies of scale.
+If you are a startup e-commerce company, your focus should be on the measurement of ratios related to warehouse and inventory management.
+Please do not forget that when Big Bazaar started, they relied on bringing economies of scale.
 However, beyond a point, the bargaining power resulting from volume does not matter.
 What matters is inventory analysis or demand analysis.
 Big Bazaar incurred losses because of this.
 Therefore, the challenge to you is not to repeat the mistakes of Big Bazaar.

 As far as e-commerce companies are concerned, many of them have shut shop even before they could take off properly.
 Therefore, employee rewards are fine, but the parameters on which those rewards are based matter most.
 For further queries, feel free to contact me.